Schiotter/linux-updater/README.md

 # Linux System Update Script
-Basic Shell Script to Update your Linux OS
+Basic Shell Script to Update your Linux OS Programm's

-Updates run Updates a bit easyier and faster with this Script.
+Updates done a bit easier and faster with this Script.

 #### Get it: